apache/spark/docs/sql-migration-guide-upgrade.md

 {:toc}

 ## Upgrading From Spark SQL 2.4 to 3.0
+  - Since Spark 3.0, PySpark requires a Pandas version of 0.23.2 or higher to use Pandas related functionality, such as `toPandas`, `createDataFrame` from Pandas DataFrame, etc.

+  - Since Spark 3.0, PySpark requires a PyArrow version of 0.12.1 or higher to use PyArrow related functionality, such as `pandas_udf`, `toPandas` and `createDataFrame` with "spark.sql.execution.arrow.enabled=true", etc.

   - In Spark version 2.4 and earlier, SQL queries such as `FROM <table>` or `FROM <table> UNION ALL FROM <table>` are supported by accident.
 In hive-style `FROM <table> SELECT <expr>`, the `SELECT` clause is not negligible.
 Neither Hive nor Presto support this syntax.
 Therefore we will treat these queries as invalid since Spark 3.0.

   - Since Spark 3.0, the Dataset and DataFrame API `unionAll` is not deprecated any more.
 It is an alias for `union`.